davidlj95/renovate-config/README.md

 - [Type: `chore`](https://docs.renovatebot.com/configuration-options/#semanticcommittype)
 - [Scope: `deps`](https://docs.renovatebot.com/configuration-options/#semanticcommitscope)

+Unless you use the [recommended config preset `config:recommended`](https://docs.renovatebot.com/presets-config/#configrecommended) (or any other config that uses it, like `js-app|lib` or `best-practices`).
+In that case, the [`:semanticPrefixFixDepsChoreOthers` preset](https://docs.renovatebot.com/presets-default/#semanticprefixfixdepschoreothers) is enabled and therefore:

+- Type: `fix` for deps. `chore` for others

-This may not be your taste, so offering more options in here
+Those may not be of your taste.
+So offering more options in here.

 ## Usage